docker-archive/communitytools-image2docker-win/README.rst

 Introduction
 =============

-This project aims to simplify the creation of Dockerfiles for Microsoft Windows Server Hyper-V Container images.
+This project aims to provide a framework to simplify the creation of Dockerfiles for Microsoft Windows Server Hyper-V Container images, based upon analysis of existing WIM or VHDX image files.

 The Microsoft Windows Server 2016 platform introduces new capabilities for containerizing applications.
 There are two types of container formats supported on the Microsoft Windows platform:

 - **Hyper-V Containers** - Containers with a dedicated kernel and stronger isolation from other containers
 - **Windows Containers** - application isolation using process and namespace isolation, and a shared kernel with the container host